VikasMaanju/100-Days-of-python-code/README.md

 2. Creat a BMI calculator which print BMI as an whole number
 3. Creat a function to calculate remaining age using fstring.
 4. Made a function of tip calculator.

+Day-3:-3️⃣

+1. Odd even checker in python using if else statement.